 An explanation of your reasons and motivation for wishing to become a physician

-A letter of recommendation from your First Nation, Band Council, Tribal Council, community or organizational affiliation.
+A letter of recommendation from your First Nation, Band Council, Tribal Council, Treaty organization, or your community or organizational affiliation.

 This additional documentation must be submitted directly to OMSAS, along with transcripts and academic documents by the OMSAS deadline.

-Checklist: Admission Process for First Nation, Inuit and/or Métis Candidates
+Checklist: Admission Process for First Nation, Inuit or Métis Candidates

 Verify that you will meet the admission eligibility requirements for the UGME program.